SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 > Economic resources refer to the direct factors of production such as “immoveable” assets, including land, housing, common pool resources and infrastructure, as well as “moveable” assets, such as productive equipment, technology and livestock.
 Financial resources refer to money-based resources, including government expenditures, private financial flows and official development assistance, as well as income, credit, savings and remittances. [...]
 Labour is the primary resource available to the vast majority of people, particularly those from low-income households [...]

 Although the target states for "all men and women", we target the results to this SDG by combining the phrases also to an element about "the poor and the vulnerable".
-We do this because a) some of the search terms are quite general (for example, appear in general economic research), and b) because other SDGs refer to access to specific basic services (e.g. modern energy in SDG 7, essential healthcare in SDG 3); thus we assume that the most relevant research for this target should also consider poverty.
+We do this because a) some of the search terms are quite general (for example, appear in general economic research), and b) because other SDGs refer to access to specific basic services (e.g. modern energy in SDG 7, essential healthcare in SDG 3); thus we assume that the most relevant research for this target should also be somewhat related to poverty/poor/vulnerable.

 ##### Phrase 1
 This phrase covers ensuring access and rights to financial services.
 The basic structure is *action + access/rights + financial services + poor/vulnerable*.

 Sources of terms for *financial services* included <a id="DESA">[Department of Economic and Social Affairs (2009)](#f7)</a> and a digital financial inclusion report from the <a id="sgsa">[UNSGSA et al. (2018)](#f8)</a>.
-For the *poor and vulnerable* terms, terms are based on the groups mentioned in the indicator as well as several sources from the UN (<a id="Blanchard">[Blanchard et al., 2017](#f12)</a>; <a id="UNOHC">[Office of the High Commissioner, n.d.](#f13)</a>; <a id="UNracism">[United Nations, n.d.](#f14)</a>).
-We include terms for poverty and least developed countries (on the assumption that the population there as a whole can, on a global scale, be considered poorer or more vulnerable).
+For the *poor and vulnerable* terms, we use general terms for poverty/low income, plus terms for "vulnerable" groups from indicator 1.3.1.
+We used UN sources to find additional terms and groups that can be considered "vulnerable" (<a id="Blanchard">[Blanchard et al., 2017](#f12)</a>; <a id="UNOHC">[Office of the High Commissioner, n.d.](#f13)</a>; <a id="UNracism">[United Nations, n.d.](#f14)</a>).
+We include least developed countries also (on the assumption that the population there as a while can, on a global scale, be considered poorer or more vulnerable).

 ```Ceylon =
 TS=